wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-web-debug-java-web-app-in-intellij.md

 * A distribution of a Java-based web server or application server, such as Apache Tomcat or Jetty.
 * An Azure subscription, which can be acquired from <https://azure.microsoft.com/free/> or </pricing/overview/>.
 * The Azure Toolkit for IntelliJ.
 For more information, see [Installing the Azure Toolkit for IntelliJ].
-* A Dynamic Web Project created and deployed to Azure Web App; for example see [Create a Hello World Web App for Azure in IntelliJ].
+* A Dynamic Web Project created and deployed to Azure App Service; for example see [Create a Hello World Web App for Azure in IntelliJ].

 ## To Debug a Java Web App on Azure